Slice Seeding vs Hydroseeding vs Overseeding vs Sod

 Overseeding is appropriately named because it involves using more seed on your lawn than might be necessary to give grass a greater chance of germinating.
 It is combined with a process called aeration, which involves pulling “plugs” or “cores” out of the soil to break up compaction and allow seeds to settle in the soil.

-Aeration and overseeding costs vary, generally somewhere between $0.05 to $0.20 per square foot.
+The cost of aeration and overseeding varies, generally somewhere between $0.05 to $0.20 per square foot.
 It is a cost-effective choice to help your turf grow thick and healthy.

 Green Lawn Fertilizing chooses aeration and overseeding to help your lawn grow thick and healthy.